 The model composition I selected from our P5 students this year contains 3 simple writing techniques.
 I found it a well-written composition, done in the time frame of 50 minutes.
 While the plot was simple, she developed her ideas relevantly.
 Well done Lisabelle & keep up the good work!

-So, what were the three writing techniques used in this composition?
+What were the three writing techniques used in this composition?

 Developing the characters in our stories is one of the techniques that we encourage our students to use in each composition.
 During the planning and discussion stage, we often ask our students the reason why the protagonist is doing something for someone or to someone.
 We prompt our students to visualise their characters by asking them questions like Is he lazy?
 Is she kind?